How Important is the Fair Market Vehicle Value?

 Questions Regarding Vehicle Value

-What happens if I owe more for my vehicle than the actual cash value?
+What happens if I owe more than the actual cash value of my car?

 What happens if I choose to over-insure my vehicle?